nuvla/documentation/docs/nuvlabox/nuvlabox-engine/v2/installation/install-with-compose-files.md

 # Install via Compose Files bundle

+The simplest way to install the NuvlaBox Engine software on an edge device is to follow this installation method.
+If you are looking for an automated and/or scalable method, please visit the [USB Stick page](/nuvlabox/nuvlabox-engine/v2/installation/install-with-usb-stick/).

 1. login into [nuvla.io](https://nuvla.io)
 2. from the [edge panel](https://nuvla.io/ui/edge), add a new `nuvlabox`, and either
     1. download the compose files from Nuvla, or